Coleus: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

 Coleus has been studied for weight loss.
-Preliminary evidence in animals suggests that consumption of a Coleus extract for 8 weeks reduces fat accumulation, body weight, and food intake
+Preliminary animal evidence suggests that consuming a coleus extract for 8 weeks decreases fat accumulation, body weight, and food intake

 Usages associés